 Balconies / Terraces / Railings

 Balconies and terraces are coveted urban amenities.
-But because they are exposed on all sides, they are magnets for water infiltration.
+But because they’re exposed on all sides, they’re magnets for water infiltration.
 In the case of balconies, the actual supporting structure, usually concrete, is directly exposed to the elements.

 Commonly encountered issues include concrete cracking and spalling, corrosion of underlying steel reinforcement, and compromised stability and integrity of railings and their anchorage.

-For each railing inspection assignment, SUPERSTRUCTURES employs an optimal combination of visual, physical, and calibrated instrumentation.
+For each railing inspection assignment, SUPERSTRUCTURES employs an optimal combination of visual and physical inspection and calibrated instrumentation.